 Below the area where the arena was is the hypogeum.
 This large two storey part of the Colosseum, was originally entirely underneath the arena floor.
 This was where the combatants, animals and scenery pieces would have been kept.

 It is said that in the first design for the arena, this area could be flooded and used for mock sea battles.
 However, there is little evidence to support this claim, and even if this did happen it was likely very impractical and quickly repurposed with the walls and holding pens as you see it today.

 The hypogeum was originally covered by the arena floor, but as that is largely gone now, it is open to the air.
 So it is quite easy to see into as you tour the upper levels.

 When visiting the Colosseum on a normal ticket you get access to first and second floors of the public spectator area, which gives you excellent views of the structure.

-    Finally, it is worth noting that whilst not part of the Colosseum, all tickets to the Colosseum include access to the Roman Forum and Palatine Hill, which is right next to the Colosseum.
+Finally, it is worth noting that whilst not part of the Colosseum, all tickets to the Colosseum include same-day access to the Roman Forum and Palatine Hill, which is right next to the Colosseum.
 This is where the business of Rome happened, and should also be part of your visit.

 How Long to Visit the Colosseum For?

 We would suggest that you allocate at least 2 hours for visiting the Colosseum.
 As well as time spent exploring the actual structure, you also need to consider that it might take a bit of time to get through the security line.